COVID-19 lockdowns by country: China

 China was the first country to enforce the quarantine and lockdown of cities and later whole provinces in late January 2020.
 Chinese Communist Party general secretary Xi Jinping said he personally authorized the unprecedented lockdown of Wuhan and other cities beginning on 23 January.
 Although such measures are a very old tool of epidemic control, their use at the scale of a large city such as Wuhan or the even larger scale of provinces was controversial among experts at the time, with questions about their effectiveness and their ethics.
 Some public health experts, while not always condemning the measure, raised the issue of the inevitable psychological toll such measures would have.
 An ex-World Health Organization (WHO) official who headed the organization's Western Pacific Region during the SARS outbreak said that "the containment of a city [hadn't] been done in the history of international public health policy".
 The WHO called the decision to quarantine Wuhan "new to science".
 By early April, all lockdowns had ended or relaxed to a certain degree as the cases started to dwindle and the outbreak had come under control.

 On March 27, 2022, Shanghai experienced an extended lockdown.
 Many residents lacked food.
 On June 1, 2022, Shanghai was returning to normal.

-The following cities are currently enforcing lockdown measures; Chengdu, since September 2022 and Guangzhou, since November 2022.
+A series of protests in mainland China against COVID-19 lockdowns began in November 2022.